jaxankey/Virtual-Game-Table/README.md

 }}

 // Create the Game instance
 var game = new VGT.Game();

 // Add the game board to layer 0, and allow only the manager to move it game.add_piece({layer:0, teams:['Manager']}, 'board');

-// Add some checkers with a king symbol on the "back side" to layer 1 game.add_pieces(12, {layer:1}, ['checker_red',   'king_red'  ])
+// Add some checkers with a king symbol on the back to layer 1 game.add_pieces(12, {layer:1}, ['checker_red',   'king_red'  ])
 game.add_pieces(12, {layer:1}, ['checker_black', 'king_black'])

 // Define the function that is called when someone clicks the 'new game' button.
 // The file 'setup-standard.txt' was created by manually setting things up in the
-// browser and pushing the 'save' button function new_game() { game.load_state_from_server('setup-standard.txt') }
+// browser and then pushing the 'save' button. function new_game() { game.load_state_from_server('setup-standard.txt') }
 ```